Like You Do... Best of The Lightning Seeds

 Like You Do...
 Best of The Lightning Seeds is the first greatest hits album by English alternative rock band The Lightning Seeds, released on 10 November 1997.
 The album includes the band's singles from 1989 up until the album's release, plus two previously unreleased tracks and one new version of a song from a previous studio album.
-"What You Say" was released as a single from the album on 1 December 1997 and peaked at #41 in the UK Singles Chart.
+"What You Say" was released as a single from the album in December 1997 and peaked at number 41 on the UK Singles Chart.
+The album is named after a song on Dizzy Heights, but which does not appear this album.